solar-wallet/solar-faq/docs/guide/10-faq.md

 Every payment on the Stellar network is irretrievable.
 If you have sent a payment with a wrong amount or an incorrect memo, it is advisable to contact the receiver directly for a solution.

-If payment is made to an exchange that should only be carried out with a memo, and Solar Wallet has nevertheless carried the transaction without a memo, please report it to us on solutions@solarwallet.io and report it to the receiver directly for a solution.
+If a payment is made to an exchange that should only be carried out with a memo, and Solar Wallet has nevertheless carried the transaction without a memo, please report it to us on solutions@solarwallet.io and report it to the receiver directly for a solution.

 ## I have made a transaction but the receiver has not received it.
 What can I do?